When it comes to finding the best laptop for students, let's face it, there are loads of options out there to consider.

 These provide the overall performance benefits of a laptop without sacrificing convenience thanks to the fact you can fold the screen over to use it as a makeshift tablet.

 How important is battery life for a student laptop?

 As much as clock speed for processors and storage capacity will be important to provide a rounded experience for any laptop, making sure it has a battery that will last is integral.

-Anything ten hours and over is a good showing as this'll last comfortably between one and two days of hard working before needing to be charged.
+Anything ten hours and over is a good showing as this will last comfortably between one and two days of hard work before needing to be charged.
 Go under ten hours though and you risk cutting down on the time you can be productive within.

 For general day-to-day work, whether you go for Ryzen or an Intel chip shouldn't matter all too much.